corazawaf/coraza.io/content/docs/seclang/execution-flow.md

 Rules **are not** sorted by id, they are sorted by phase and compilation order.
 For example:

 ```
-SecAction "id:1, phase:3, logdata:'first rule', log"
+SecAction "id:1,phase:3,logdata:'first rule',log"
-SecAction "id:150, phase:2, logdata:'second rule', log"
+SecAction "id:150,phase:2,logdata:'second rule',log"
-SecAction "id:300, phase: 1, logdata:'third rule', log"
+SecAction "id:300,phase:1,logdata:'third rule',log"
 ```

-This will evaluate the rules based on it's phase, not it's id, and show the following logdata:
+This will evaluate the rules based on it's phase, not its id, and show the following `logdata`:

 ```
 third rule
 second rule
-third rule
+first rule
 ```

 ## Secmarkers

 [SecMarker](#) is a directive that creates an abstract rule, without rules, operators and actions, that will only work as a placeholder to tell the transaction under which SecMarker we are.

 ```
 SecMarker BEGIN_HOST_CHECK

-SecRule &REQUEST_HEADERS:Host "@eq 0" "phase:1,id:1, pass"
+SecRule &REQUEST_HEADERS:Host "@eq 0" "phase:1,id:1,pass"
-SecRule REQUEST_HEADERS:Host "^$" "phase:1,id:2, pass"
+SecRule REQUEST_HEADERS:Host "^$" "phase:1,id:2,pass"

 SecMarker END_HOST_CHECK
 ```

-This will "mark" rules 1 and 2 as BEGIN_HOST_CHECK, which will be used by [skipAfter](#) action to skip the following rules after the "SecMark" was reached, for example:
+This will "mark" rules 1 and 2 as `BEGIN_HOST_CHECK`, which will be used by [skipAfter]({{< relref "actions#skipafter" >}}) action to skip the following rules after the "SecMark" was reached, for example:

 ```
-SecAction "id:1, phase:1, skipAfter:END_HOST_CHECK"
+SecAction "id:1, phase:1,skipAfter:END_HOST_CHECK"
 SecMarker BEGIN_HOST_CHECK

-SecRule &REQUEST_HEADERS:Host "@eq 0" "phase:1,id:2, pass"
+SecRule &REQUEST_HEADERS:Host "@eq 0" "phase:1,id:2,pass"
-SecRule REQUEST_HEADERS:Host "^$" "phase:1,id:3, pass"
+SecRule REQUEST_HEADERS:Host "^$" "phase:1,id:3,pass"

 SecMarker END_HOST_CHECK
-SecAction "id:4, phase:1, pass"
+SecAction "id:4,phase:1,pass"
 ```

 In the example above, rules 2 and 3 will be skipped because they are marked as ```BEGIN_HOST_CHECK``` and not ```END_HOST_CHECK``` as expected by ```skipAfter```.

 ## Other flow controllers

-[Skip](#) action can also be used to skip the N following rules, for example:
+[Skip]({{< relref "actions#skip" >}}) action can also be used to skip the N following rules, for example:

 ```
 SecAction "id:1,phase:1, skip:1"